 - Stop and take a deep breath before speaking.

 - Walk nowhere, for no reason.
 Take in all the sights and sounds.

 Basically everything can turn into a meditative practice of mindfulness and we are all capable of changing our repetitive thoughts and behaviours.
 Start with clear and therapeutic activities and notice the subtle and perhaps not so subtle shifts in your relationships with others and to self.
 It may seem crazy that one of these techniques can create an avalanche of ensuing life shifts, but there is a reason that mindfulness meditations are hot right now: they work.
 And pro tip: they’ve been hot in many communities around the world for thousands of years.

 Inspired to start or get back to a yoga practice?
-As a Hollyburn resident you’re eligible for 15% off of 5-Class Passes, 10-Class Passes and Annual Memberships at YYoga!
+All Hollyburn residents are eligible for discounts off memberships at YYoga!